 19. Guinness QR Cup Campaign, 2012

-As seen by the campaigns above, QR Code-based marketing campaigns can be successful with the right creativity and implementation.
+Campaign above show that QR Code-based marketing campaigns can be successful with the right creativity and implementation.
 In fact, QR Codes make more sense now than ever given that every target consumer owns a smartphone and has access to fast mobile internet.
 Every brand may not be able to design marketing campaigns around QR Codes but every print material should definitely have QR Codes to connect consumers from offline to online media.

 Creating your first QR Code marketing campaign.